juicedata/juicefs/docs/en/getting-started/installation.md

 In addition, manually compiling the client will give you priority access to various new features in JuiceFS development, but it requires some basic knowledge of software compilation.

-### Prerequisites
+### Unix-like Client

-The compilation operations here are available for Linux, macOS and BSD systems of all CPU architectures.

-The JuiceFS client is developed in the Go language and compiles with the following tool dependencies.
+Compiling clients for Linux, macOS, BSD and other Unix-like systems requires the following dependencies:

 - [Go](https://golang.org) 1.16+
 - GCC 5.4+